jonjlee/tonic/_posts/2003-03-29-steroids-for-mild-persistent-asthma.md

 ### Quick Reference

-* "The START trial - an international randomized controlled trial in 2003 - showed you should treat mild persistent asthma early with steroids because it reduces the number of exacerbations."
+* "The START trial - an international randomized controlled trial in 2003 - showed you should treat mild persistent asthma early with steroids because it reduces future exacerbations."

 ### Caveats